kpchad/forty-jekyll-theme/_posts/2018-06-27-sesamoids.md

 I presented two posters for this project, at SEB2014 and EB2015.

-The first paper for this project was an anatomical study, published in PeerJ.
+The first paper for this project was an anatomical study, published in [PeerJ](https://peerj.com/articles/706/).

-The second paper for this project was a finite element analysis modelling study, published in Royal Society Open Science.
+The second paper for this project was a finite element analysis modelling study, published in [Royal Society Open Science](https://royalsocietypublishing.org/doi/full/10.1098/rsos.170133).

+To ready more about our journey with this research question, see John's blog post [Why do ostriches have two kneecaps in each knee?](https://whatsinjohnsfreezer.com/2017/06/08/why-2-kneecaps/).

-For more about sesamoid projects led by John Hutchinson, see his blog.
+For more about all the sesamoid projects led by John Hutchinson, see John's blog post [I Never Met A Fella Who Didn’t Like a Good Patella](https://whatsinjohnsfreezer.com/2013/11/24/fella-patella-haha/).